ymdarum/codex_ground/README.md

 - ✅ Search, filter (by tag & date), and sort
 - ✅ Dark / light theme toggle (persists)
 - ✅ Import / export tasks as JSON
+- ✅ Calendar export (.ics) that works even when installed as an iOS PWA
 - ✅ Works **offline** (service worker)
 - ✅ **PWA**: Add to Home Screen (iOS & Android)
 - ✅ Ask the browser for **persistent storage** so tasks survive automatic cleanups